tvillacruz/tonyvillacruzcom/content/blog/Full Stack Learning Resources/index.md

 date: 2020-01-07T23:53:00+01:00
 draft: false
 hideLastModified: false
+summaryImage: "fullstack.png"
-summary: "From time to time I get asked about what resources I can recommend to someone looking to expand their “Full Stack” skill set.
-I’ll continue to grow the list below but below are resources I highly recommend. "
+summary: "From time to time I get asked about what resources I can recommend to someone looking to begin their fullstack journey.
+Here is a list.
+My attempt at assembling a full stack canon. "
 tags: ["Full Stack"]
-weight: 3
+weight: 1
 ---

 From time to time I get asked about what resources I can recommend to someone looking to begin their fullstack journey.
 Here is a list.
 My attempt at assembling a full stack canon: